46

 An amazing way to explore Antigua’s natural beauty is by paddling through the mangroves.
 The North Sound Marine Park is home to beautiful mangroves, calm waters, starfish, sea cucumbers and upside down jelly fish.

-Hiking in Antigua
+Go hiking in Antigua

 Adventure types will want to venture inland to explore the lush rainforest.
 Mount Obama is certainly inviting, but another popular route is the hike to Boggy Point – prettiest, so I’m told, if you set your alarm for sunrise!
+If you’re wondering where to go hiking, I’d recommend booking a morning or sunset tour like this one.

 What To Eat and Drink In Antigua